timberland-sig/rh-linux-poc/README.md

 ```
 make rh-start
 ```
-to start the VM with the pre-installed disk
+to start the VM with the pre-installed disk.

 **Note**: The automated installation uses the anaconda kickstart configuration produced from in `anaconda-ks.cfg.template`.
 You will be asked to provide a `root` password for the `target-vm` at the beginning of the setup.